jakewhelan/resolvr/README.md

 Unset a/b test routing

 # TODO
-- Excempt Resolvr from a/b testing rules (add a fixed route in nginx.conf - /resolvr)
+- Exempt Resolvr from a/b testing rules (add a fixed route in nginx.conf - /resolvr)
 - Add admin bar that shows a/b cookie is active, and which one
 - UNIX support (currenly executing Window commands to interface with nginx)
 - HTTPS support